Run an integrated runtime

 }'

-Messages use attachments[] for images, audio, and files.
+Messages use attachments[] for images, audio, video, and files.
 Do not send legacy top-level imageUrl or audioUrl fields.

 The SDK exposes media helpers.
 Direct clients upload first, then include the returned attachment metadata in attachments[].